se-sic/coronet/README.md

 ### Further functionalities

-Often it is interesting to build the development networks not only for the whole project history but also to split the data in smaller ranges.
+Often it is interesting to build the networks not only for the whole project history but also to split the data into smaller ranges.
 Ones benefit is to observe changes in the network over time.
 Further details can be found in the section [*Splitting information*](#splitting-information).

-In some cases it is not necessary to build a network to get the informations, we need.
-Therefore we offer the possibility to  get the raw data or mapppings between e.g. an author and his edited files.
-Examples can be found the file `showcase.R`.
+In some cases, it is not necessary to build a network to get the information we need.
+Therefore, we offer the possibility to  get the raw data or mappings between, e.g., an author and his edited files.
+Examples can be found in the file `showcase.R`.

 ### File/Module overview